MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 ### Cause: AD permissions are insufficient

-This issue occurs because you don't have required AD permissions to run the module.
+This issue occurs because you don't have the required Active Directory (AD) permissions to run the module.

 ### Solution

-Refer to the Active Directory privileges or contact your AD admin to provide the required privileges.
+Refer to the AD privileges or contact your AD admin to provide the required privileges.

 ## Error 5 when mounting an Azure file share